Market Update August 2023

 The Gas Market

-Gas prices continued to reduce through August ending the month at $11.9/GJ – 13% down on July.
-Prices are now 18% lower than they were at the same time last year.
+Gas prices increased 20% in August closing at $10.6/GJ.
+Prices are still currently about 11% lower than they were at the same time last year.

 The following graph shows production levels from major fields over the last 3 years.